 By tradition, literary fiction tends to be serious—and static.
-A valuable area of improvement for literary writers is making their writing vibrant with motion—full of energy that is transferred from page to reader.
+A valuable alternative for literary fiction writers is making their writing vibrant with motion—full of energy that is transferred from page to reader.
 Action!
-And all this action in writing comes from word choice, well-constructed sentences and paragraphs, and from clear transfer of ideas that avoids obscurity.
-Then a story has action in all its elements, and momentum overall.
+And all of this action in writing comes from word choice, well-constructed sentences and paragraphs, and from clear transfer of ideas that avoid obscurity.
+Then, a story has action in the majority of its elements and momentum that transfers enlightenment and meaning with quality of storytelling rather than just narrative ideas unrooted in images, action, and evennts.

-Overall, everything should move forward in a story.
-A story is a tidal wave that carries water fowl, trees and plants, and man-made elements broken and mangled; and when it encounters obstacles it engulfs them and dislodges them inexorably.
-Stories cannot be stagnant puddles waiting for an occasional shower to maintain their existence.
-It is the author’s challenge, if not duty, to create a tidal wave.
+Overall, to engage, entertain, and enlighten receptive readers, story information should move a story forward.
+Most memorable and admired fiction stories are tidal waves that carry water fowl, trees and plants, and man-made elements, broken and mangled; and when the wave encounters obstacles it engulfs them and dislodges them inexorably.
+Stories should not be stagnant puddles waiting for an occasional shower to maintain their existence.
+It is the author’s challenge, if not duty to most readers, to create a tidal wave.
 It is a quest not accomplished in a few sittings before a computer screen.
 Learning to write with story momentum is a lifelong dedication, better learned by some than others.

 Choose the right words